Skip to content

 Goodbye from Susan…hello to Ben

 Susan Murray has moved into her formal role as Past President of the Law Society of Scotland and took on time-keeping duties at this year’s AGM.
-She paid tributes to the colleagues who supported her throughout 2024-25, and added: “I also want to record the Society’s thanks to its former chief executive, Dianne McGiffen, for her work within the society and her advocacy on behalf of our profession.
+She paid tributes to the colleagues who supported her throughout 2024-25, and added: “I also want to record the Society’s thanks to its former chief executive, Diane McGiffen, for her work within the society and her advocacy on behalf of our profession.

 “We now look forward to working with our new chief executive, Ben Kemp, who joins us in August this year.
 I have no doubt at all that Ben will be a tremendous asset to the society as he leads us through future challenges and helps all of us at the Society to support and promote Scotland’s solicitor profession.”